 Check your position for the attachment types that are checked are the same file checked when you edit each file.

 When you are editing a file, you should usually only be assigning it to a few attachment types.
 In fact, we only allow 15 attachment types to be set per file.
 If you are trying to assign one file to more than a couple attachment types, there is usually a more efficient way to do it.

 For example, if you have an orchestra with 20 instruments, you might have 20 attachment types, one for each instrument.
 Great!
-But what if you want all instruments to see the main rhythm chart?
-You might try to assign every Rhythm Chart to all 20 instrument attachment types, which will take a long time for each file.
+But if you want all instruments to see the main rhythm chart, you'll try to assign that file to all 20 instrument attachment types, which will take a long time for each file.

-Remember, if you want EVERYONE to see a file, then you don't need to assign it to ANY attachment types.
-Just leave it blank and everyone can see it.
+If you want EVERYONE to see a file, then you don't need to assign it to ANY attachment types.
+Just leave it blank, and everyone can see it.